Spider-Men: Plot

 Both Spider-Men face off against Mysterio's Avatar.
 Due to Miles' lack of experience, he is easily thrown back into Peter, and they both end up in the East River.
 Mysterio deploys weapons that create the illusion of a mob of Spider-Man's enemies from both realities attacking them.
 Peter figures out the trick and demands Mysterio return him to his home universe.
 Mysterio decides to instead strand Peter in a world where he is believed to be dead.
 The avatar self-destructs, rendering Miles unconscious; when he wakes, the Ultimates and Nick Fury are on the scene.
 While his version of Tony Stark works on deciphering Mysterio's dimension technology, Miles asks where Peter went.
 Fury surmises that he went off to find out the truth about his alternate self.
 Peter goes to the location where his apartment in his home universe is supposed to be.
 Peter finds it to be converted into a store, and after stopping a robbery, he questions the cashier.
 He is shocked to find out that the Peter Parker of this world died in battle and that the city is still in mourning, and that it is also common knowledge that Peter Parker was Spider-Man.
 Distraught over the news, he swings over to Queens where the Parker residence is currently up for sale.
 May Parker is seeing off Gwen Stacy to school.
 When they see Peter in his costume, they believe he is a lunatic disrespecting the memory of the deceased Peter Parker, and are shocked beyond words when Peter unmasks.

 Miles arrives and confirms Peter's story.
 Talking with Gwen and Miles, Peter confirms that Gwen exists in his world without mentioning that her counterpart is dead.
-He also mentions his relationship with Mary Jane and is shocked to hear that his counterpart dated Kitty Pryde, while Miles is left curious whether he has a counterpart in Peter's world.
+He also mentions his relationship with Mary Jane Watson and is shocked to hear that his counterpart dated Kitty Pryde, while Miles is left curious whether he has a counterpart in Peter's world.
 As Fury arrives to pick Peter up, Peter sees Mary Jane watching him, but she runs away before he can talk to her.
 Returning to the Helicarrier, Peter learns that Stark is having trouble determining how he can identify Peter's world of origin amid the multitude of alternate universes.
 With Miles' help, the Ultimates determine the location of Mysterio's headquarters based on the energy generated by his equipment, prompting the heroes to suit up and head for the base.